authc0d3/organizr/README.md

 ### 5. Customize configuration

-You can configure outputs by creating a **config.json** in same folder where you place the binary.
-You have an example on **test.config.json**, you can customize and rename it as config.json to make it work
+You can configure output folders by creating a **config.json** in same folder where you place the binary.
+You have an example on **test.config.json**, you can customize and rename it as config.json to make it work.

 ```
 {